Many families struggle with the internal debate on whether they want more children.

 Caring for an infant is easily the most challenging task on the planet.

-Those who have twins or multiples, you are seriously superhuman, and I applaud you.
+You are superhuman to those who have twins or multiples, and I applaud you.

-The first or two years is just all-consuming and so much work.
+The first or two years are just all-consuming and so much work.

 It’s like a never-ending game of whack-a-mole.

-Once you got one problem squashed, another arises.
+Once you have one problem squashed, another arises.

 I understand the grand scheme; the first few years are short and finite.